ryanp543/portfolio/_pages/tsa.md

 Similarly, the experimental force output also matched the mathematical model quite well.
 As expected, the twist action dominates the force output, while the winch dominates the velocity output.
 It should be noted that the number of twists was limited in these tests; as I twisted the string more and more at a faster rate, the experimental setup started to collapse on itself.

 {% include gallery id="gallery4" caption="Force output experimental results." %}

+## Controller

+For the second paper that was submitted to Robosoft, a feedback controller using a gain scheduling scheme was used to control the position of the string.
+The string was made to be conductive; by measuring the change in voltage as the string was twisted or winched, the displacement of the string could be measured.
+The controller depended on a control allocation factor beta, which was a user-defined value between 0 and 1 that proportionally allocated control effort between the winching and twisting actions.
+The closer the value of beta was to zero, the more winching action was done.

+{% include gallery id="gallery5" caption="Control block diagrams, simulations, and test results." %}